Library of Alexandria: Early scholarship

 Meanwhile, the scholar and poet Callimachus compiled the Pinakes, a 120-book catalogue of various authors and all their known works.
-The Pinakes has not survived, but enough references to it and fragments of it have survived to allow scholars to reconstruct its basic structure.
+The Pinakes has not survived in whole, but enough references to it and fragments of it have survived to allow scholars to reconstruct its basic structure.
 The Pinakes was divided into multiple sections, each containing entries for writers of a particular genre of literature.
 The most basic division was between writers of poetry and prose, with each section divided into smaller subsections.
 Each section listed authors in alphabetical order.
 Each entry included the author's name, father's name, place of birth, and other brief biographical information, sometimes including nicknames by which that author was known, followed by a complete list of all that author's known works.
 The entries for prolific authors such as Aeschylus, Euripides, Sophocles, and Theophrastus must have been extremely long, spanning multiple columns of text.
 Although Callimachus did his most famous work at the Library of Alexandria, he never held the position of head librarian there.
-Callimachus' pupil Hermippus of Smyrna wrote biographies, Philostephanus of Cyrene studied geography, and Istros (who may have also been from Cyrene) studied Attic antiquities.
+Callimachus's pupil Hermippus of Smyrna wrote biographies, Philostephanus of Cyrene studied geography, and Istros the Callimachean (who may have also been from Cyrene) studied Attic antiquities.
 In addition to the Great Library, many other smaller libraries also began to spring up all around the city of Alexandria.

 According to legend, the Syracusan inventor Archimedes invented the Archimedes' screw, a pump for transporting water, while studying at the Library of Alexandria.

-After Zenodotus either died or retired, Ptolemy II Philadelphus appointed Apollonius of Rhodes (lived c.
+After Zenodotus either died or retired, Ptolemy II Philadelphus appointed Apollonius of Rhodes (c.
 295), a native of Alexandria and a student of Callimachus, as the second head librarian of the Library of Alexandria.
 Philadelphus also appointed Apollonius of Rhodes as the tutor to his son, the future Ptolemy III Euergetes.
 Apollonius of Rhodes is best known as the author of the Argonautica, an epic poem about the voyages of Jason and the Argonauts, which has survived to the present in its complete form.
-The Argonautica displays Apollonius' vast knowledge of history and literature and makes allusions to a vast array of events and texts while simultaneously imitating the style of the Homeric poems.
+The Argonautica displays Apollonius's vast knowledge of history and literature and makes allusions to a vast array of events and texts while simultaneously imitating the style of the Homeric poems.
 Some fragments of his scholarly writings have also survived, but he is generally more famous today as a poet than as a scholar.

-According to legend, during the librarianship of Apollonius, the mathematician and inventor Archimedes (lived c.
-287 –c.
-212 BC) came to visit the Library of Alexandria.
+According to legend, during the librarianship of Apollonius, the mathematician and inventor Archimedes (c.
+287 BC) came to visit the Library of Alexandria.
 During his time in Egypt, Archimedes is said to have observed the rise and fall of the Nile, leading him to invent the Archimedes' screw, which can be used to transport water from low-lying bodies into irrigation ditches.
 Archimedes later returned to Syracuse, where he continued making new inventions.